This is the multi-page printable view of this section. Click here to print.

 Server nameServer name

-Node poolA group of nodes that can be grouped together with the same Cluster Fabric
+Node poolA collection of nodes that can be grouped into the same Cluster Fabric

-• If lock is used, it prevents server termination/start/stop to avoid accidental actions
+• When Lock is enabled, it prevents server termination/start/stop operations, avoiding actions caused by mistakes.

-• If you need to change the lock attribute value, click the Edit button to set
+• If you need to change the Lock attribute value, click the Edit button to configure.

 NetworkGPU Node network information